Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

   ![image](https://github.com/Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/assets/58023791/472c086a-ff0e-4617-a52c-516a071b6312)

   For messages in Discord to be sent to the maps, enabling the Discord bot is required.

+  You will need to create a Discord bot with "bot" scope and "Read Messages/View Channels" bot permission.

+  The created token will need to be entered into the Discord Bot Token field in the settings.

-    The bot will only need the channel ID of the channel of which we're looking to monitor.
+  The bot will need the channel ID of the channel of which we're looking to monitor.

   ![image](https://github.com/Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/assets/58023791/577f0541-28f6-4896-9e40-96aca3be6d86)